lightstep/cloud-native-observability/05 - effective-monitoring.md

 * Actionable (I can make a change to resolve this alert)
 * Specific (This alert is tied to a logical resource or transaction, or aggregation thereof)
-* Permanent (Without intervention, this state will continue)
+* Permanent (Without intervention, this state will not improve)

 Non-actionable alerts are the bane of on-call rotations (especially transient, non-actionable alerts).
 Being paged because something's broken that you can't